chrisosaurus/icarus/README.md

 work is progressing on the analyse (semantic analyse) stage, there are no backends yet.

-Icarus is currently in the process of a major refactor of the lexing system, for a transition period icarus will have an additional lexer 'hanging off the side'.

 Here is an example of the lex and parse steps in action:

 We have the contents of `example/simple.ic`: